jadetherras/ADAlligators_website/5Team.md

 <div>
 <img style="float: left;padding-right: 20px;" class="gators" src="../assets/img/Raphael.png" alt="one crocodile"/>
 <h2>Raphael</h2>
-<p> ARLD model?
+<p> ARDL model?
 Say no more, he is our expert.
 Time and p-values don't have secrets for him, he is the detective of the team.</p>
 <br/><br/><br/><br/><br/><br/>
 </div>